daai25/course_material/week-01/01-Data_Aquisition_and_Storage/web_scraping/README.md

-# Introduction to Web Scraping
+# Tutorial: Introduction to Web Scraping

+In this tutorial, you will learn the basics of Scrapy and use it to crawl some data about books.

 ## [Part 1](doc/tutorial-part01.md)
 ## [Part 2](doc/tutorial-part02.md)